Allen-Bailey-Tag-and-Label/ransomware-faq/README.md

 - [Will payroll process on time?](#will-payroll-process-on-time)

 ## Do the phones work?
-The phones appear to be up and working for external and internal.
+The phones are up and working for external and internal.

 ## Is corporate affected?
 Yes corporate's servers were affected.
 The latest update from corporate states:<br />
 *On Friday we experienced some locked files on certain servers and desktops.
 These outages required us to recover from backups for some of our systems.
-Recovery from backups is currently taking place and as systems become available they will be accessible by our plants and customers.*
+Recovery from backups is currently taking place and as systems become available they will be accessible by our plants and customers.*<br />
+With that being said, there is no evidence any files were taken or lost from the corporate servers.

 ## How long do we expect this to last?
 Corporate has made progress on the servers in Texas.
 At the moment JDE is operational at corporate, and they are working on restoring email and AES.